 Selling prints and digital copies of their work is, undoubtedly, the most popular photography side hustle among professionals and amateurs alike.
 After all, is there a higher form of flattery than someone loving your work so much that they pay to have it in their home?

-When it comes to selling photos online, the options are nearly endless.
+When it comes to selling art online, the options are nearly endless.
 Renowned photographers often offer a limited number of high quality from a small selection of their portfolio, that they sign and ship themselves.
 On the other side of the spectrum, hobbyists tend to use third-party platforms on which they have no control of the way their images are displayed and marketed.

 As it often happens, you should be looking for a middle ground between these two polar opposites.
 The best way to do so is by creating a photography website that offers you full control over how your work is displayed and then pairs it with the right web app to sell your work.
 For example, using the Wix Art Store, you’ll be able to sell prints and digital copies of your images, deciding on the format and licenses you want to offer.
 Once you have everything set up, the platform will take care of everything for you, including packaging, shipping and payment processing.